flopezag/fiware-murano/docker/muranoservice/README.md

     external_network = public-ext-net-01 (the public network)
     router_name = rt2-external (the router name to be created)

-In the rabbitmq section [rabbitmq], which represents the rabbit among murano-engine and virtual machines

-    [rabbitmq]
-    ...
-    host =130.206.84.6 (the rabbitmq host)
-    login = guest (The RabbitMQ login.)
-    password = guest (The RabbitMQ password)

 ### Populate the murano database